How Cash-Secured Loans Work

 - Select a lender that reports payments to the credit bureaus.
 Otherwise, your credit scores won’t change.

 - Verify that the payments are actually reported by checking your credit periodically (it’s free for U.S. consumers).

-- Always pay on time since late payments will harm your credit, leaving you with more “repair” work to do later.
+- Always pay promptly, since late payments will damage your credit, leaving you with more “repair” work to do later.